October 26, 2017

 3 different approaches to spine surgery:

-1. anterior - from the front of the spine
+1. Anterior - from the front of the spine

-2. posterior - from the back of the spine
+2. Posterior - from the back of the spine

-3. lateral - on the side of the spine
+3. Lateral - on the side of the spine

 The third or lateral approach uses minimally invasive instruments.
 It is used to treat leg or back pain generally caused by degenerative disc disease.